 Summer of 2010, I thru-hiked 550 miles on the Pacific Crest Trail from Tehachapi to Whitney Portal and Sonora Pass to Buck’s Summit (south of Belden, CA).
 Summer of 2011, I tackled the snowy Sierras in June just for the experience, then hiked from Castle Crags Wilderness to Crater Lake, Oregon.
 This year I walked the PCT from the Mexican border to Tehachapi and from Buck’s Summit in Northern California to Castle Crags.
 To summarize, I have finished 1830.4 miles spanning from the Mexican border to Crater Lake, Oregon and have 833.1 miles to go!

-Not a Facebook fan?
-Then be sure and not miss a single post by signing up to receive new updates by email.
+Be sure and follow all my outdoor adventures on Facebook, Pinterest, Twitter, Flickr, and You Tube.
+Also, do not miss a single post by signing up to receive new updates by email.
 Just add your email address under “Get Post Updates” in the right hand sidebar.

 I am happy you stopped by and thanks for checking out my blog.
 If you have questions, information, or other experiences, please don’t hesitate to share in the comments or fill out the contact form below.